Letter IV 'You have hope and the world before you...'

 Students are confused as to who Robert Walton is and why he is writing letters from the far north.
 "Where is the castle and laboratory?
 Where is the thunder and lightning? the grave-robbing?
 We discuss the themes that seem to be present in the early letters: loneliness, isolation, an obsession with gaining new knowledge, and making a name in the annals of exploration and science.

 The students find the first few letters slow-paced and cumbersome.
 "Why should I care about Robert Walton?" they ask.
 I explain that Mary Shelley went back and added the letters to create a frame story and to foreshadow the end of the novel.
-I also explain that it was popular at the time for novels to introduce a character at the beginning who the narrator of the novel, usually the protagonist, tells the story to.
+I also explain that it was popular at the time for novels to use the frame story technique.
+The novel's protagonist (or an interested party) tells the story to a curious bystander.
+Wuthering Heights is another example of this technique in action.
+I explain that there are advantages to this technique, both in mood, tone, and perspective, and that it gives the novel the feel of revelation as the story unfolds.
+We become the innocent, yet curious bystander, developing a stake in the story as it unfolds.

 Finally, I ask students: 'In what ways are the mariner from 'Rime of the Ancient Mariner' and Frankenstein similar?'
 Students usually point out that both the mariner and Frankenstein feel a compulsion to tell their stories as a warning to others.